angeluriot/Papermap/doc/contribute/papers.md

 ## Paper result

-The result / conclusion of the paper about the map's question.
+The result / conclusion of the paper about the map question.

 <table>
 	<tbody>